 Once you are all checked in you will be shown your yacht and all it's bells and whistles.
 Then it is time to tuck into some traditional tapas on Palma's famed promenade!
 You will find a number of bars and restaurants, for your first evening of holiday, all within walking distance of the marina.
 We also recommend a trip to the famous Cathedral!

-Porto Christo is a small town on the eastern coast of Majorca unaffected by mass tourism.
+Porto Christo is a small town on the eastern coast of Mallorca unaffected by mass tourism.
 It is a modern yet unspoilt town.
 Its main attractions are two sets of caves, the ‘Coves del Drach’ and ‘Coves dels Hams’.
 Porto Christo, unlike other areas of the island, does not rely on tourism as it's main source of income.
 Instead they manufacture pearls!
 Perhaps a place to take the credit card?

-Heading down the west coast of Majorca is a great opportunity to get some sensational sailing in.
+Heading down the west coast of Mallorca is a great opportunity to get some sensational sailing in.
 The coastline is beautiful with great wind and so you can whack those sails up and truly enjoy sailing in the Balearics.